 1. What should I do after BDS in India?

-Depending on your interests and long-term objectives, you can choose from a variety of career pathways after earning a BDS in India, including MDS, clinical roles, clinical research, pharmacovigilance, medical writing, and healthcare IT jobs.
+Depending on your interests and long-term objectives, you can choose from a variety of career pathways after earning a BDS medical degree in India, including MDS, clinical roles, clinical research, pharmacovigilance, medical writing, and healthcare IT jobs.

 2. What are good courses after BDS to get a good salary?